SuSonicTH/uConsole/README.md

 * uConStatSum.lua - sums up the statistics from a file and outputs min,mx, avg, and median for clock, power usage, ...

 ## power
-some statistics of benchmarks I ran for power usage
+Some statistics of benchmarks I ran for power usage of different components and with different CPU clocks.